mohaakash/bangla_rag/README.md

 **Why I chose it:**

 -   **Multilingual:** This model is specifically trained on a large corpus of text in over 50 languages, including Bengali and English.
-This makes it ideal for this project, as it can effectively generate embeddings for both languages.
+This makes it ideal for this project, as it can effectively generate embeddings for both Bangla and English languages.
 -   **Performance:** It offers a good balance between performance and size.
 It's small enough to run efficiently on a CPU, but powerful enough to generate high-quality embeddings.
 -   **Semantic Understanding:** It's a "paraphrase" model, which means it's trained to understand the semantic similarity between sentences.
 It can recognize that two sentences have a similar meaning even if they use different words.
 -   **Normalization:** The embeddings are normalized, which makes them suitable for use with similarity metrics like cosine similarity.